dijkstracula/solvent/paper/report.md

 it the liquid type system's qualifier DSL, then the system can incorporate it into reconstruction.

-Simply adding the qualifier `(_ * (_ + 1)) / 2` alone doesn't suffice, however:
+Simply adding `(_ * (_ + 1)) / 2` into the qualifier list alone doesn't
-because the closed form only holds for _nonnegative_ integers, and `my_sum()` can consume any integer at all, the validity check on this new qualifier will fail and predicate abstraction will filter it from the valid qualifier list.
-We can handle the nonnegativity requirement in two ways: First, the qualifier can be made an implication `(_ >= 0) => (_ * (_ + 1)) / 2`, which is vacuously true in the base case and satisfied in the recursive step case.
+suffice, however: because the closed form only holds for _nonnegative_ integers, and `my_sum()` can consume any integer at all, the validity check on this new qualifier will fail and predicate abstraction will filter it from the valid qualifier list.
+We can handle the nonnegativity requirement in two ways:
+First, the qualifier can be made an implication `(_ >= 0) => (_ * (_ + 1)) /
+2`, which is vacuously true in the base case and satisfied in the recursive step case.
 Second, we could abstain from adding the implication to the qualifier, and instead _manually refine_ the type of the input argument `k` to only consume non-negative values, which has the same effect.
 Both solutions are shown below:

 ```python
 # Our two custom qualifiers: the precondition required for the closed form